stacksimplify/aws-fargate-ecs-masterclass/06-LoadBalancing-and-Service-Autoscaling/README.md

 ## Service Autoscaling

+### Step-1: Autoscaling: Target Tracking Policy
-### Step-1: Update any of the existing service to add Autoscaling Policy
+- Update any of the existing service to add Autoscaling Policy
 - **Service Name:** aws-nginx-app1-svc
     - Minimum Number of Tasks: 1
     - Desired Number of Tasks: 1